dontrellkwilson-cyber/Active-Directory-User-Management-Troubleshooting-Home-Lab/README.md

 **`Installing Active Directory:`**
 - Installed AD DS and promoted the server to a domain controller while creating a new forest and domain, setting the Directory Services Restore Mode password, and enabling DNS installation during promotion.
-- After restart, the system handled authentication, domain logins, and directory services.
+- After the restart, the system handled authentication, domain logins, and directory services.
 - The domain stores user accounts, computers, and security policies while controlling access across the environment.
 - This step established the foundation for centralized identity and access management in the lab.
 <br><br>